froggyos/froggyos.github.io/README.md

 # FroggyScript documentation
-**Note: spaces are part of syntax, and must be used as shown** out - output text to the console to output the contents of a variable, prefix the variable name with "v:"
+**Note: spaces are part of syntax, and must be used as shown**

+output text to the console:
 ```
 out [input]
 out text